datascience-gft/blog_posts/telematics/blog.md

 ## Generate Quotes from Guidewire

-We tested the deployed services by sending API requests from a Guidewire PolicyCenter (v10.0.3).
-Guidewire is a widely used software platform using in the P&C insurance industry.
+We tested the deployed Cloud Run machine learning services by sending API requests from a Guidewire PolicyCenter (v10.0.3).
+Guidewire is a widely used software platform in the P&C insurance industry.
 PolicyCenter, ClaimCenter, BillingCenter are the three applications provided by Guidewire that cover the most important business functions of any insurance provider.

 We extended the PolicyCenter's policy quoting engine to send API request to the deployed machine learning services described above for deciding the quoted price of an insurance product (e.g., personal auto instrance) for a user.
 The machine learning services will response the request by providing query result on the score tables against the user in question.

-We added a trigger at the page where a quote has been calculated by the PolicyCenter's default quoting engine.
+We added a trigger at the front-end web page where a quote has been calculated by the PolicyCenter's default quoting engine.

 ![guidewire_quoting_page](./figs/pc-quoting-trigger.PNG)

-We a user click the button for sending request to the machine learning.
+When a user click the button for sending request to the machine learning.

 Guidewire will send out an API request with driver ID included in the request data: